sorbet/sorbet/website/docs/lsp-typed-level.md

 ## Support by LSP feature

-Most LSP features, like Hover, Go to Definition, Find All References, etc. have only partial support in `# typed: false` files, because they rely on type inference to work (see the previous section).
+Most LSP features, like Hover, Go to Definition, Find All References, etc. have only partial support in `# typed: false` files because they rely on type inference (see the previous section).

-These features have degraded support in `# typed: false` fies, because they require using type inference to figure out what's under the cursor:
+In particular, these features require using type inference to figure out what's under the cursor:

 <!-- TODO(jez) Should we have links to these LSP features eventually? -->